Rover Critical Minerals (CVE:ROVR) Trading Down 25% – Here’s What Happened

 Rover Critical Minerals Corp.
-(CVE:ROVR – Get Free Report) was down 25% during trading on Tuesday .
+(CVE:ROVR – Get Free Report) traded down 25% during mid-day trading on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 331,000 shares changed hands during trading, an increase of 59% from the average daily volume of 208,360 shares.
+331,000 shares changed hands during mid-day trading, an increase of 59% from the average session volume of 208,360 shares.
 The stock had previously closed at C$0.02.

 Rover Critical Minerals Company Profile